Janur

 Kembar mayang is a janur arrangement usually placed in pairs at Javanese wedding ceremonies.
 It symbolizes prosperity and togetherness.

 Janur (from Javanese language ꦗꦤꦸꦂ) is a young leaf of big palm tree, especially coconut, sugar palm (Arenga pinnata) and sago palm (Metroxylon rumphii or Metroxylon sagu).
-Janur is used as a tool by tribes in Indonesia as part of their daily lives.
-It is also called yellow coconut leaf, the colour could be light green or whitish green.
-Janur, placed in the roadside at a single bamboo adorned with complicated plaits indicates that a wedding party is being held in the street where it is erected.
+Janur is used as a tool by various ethnic groups in Indonesia as part of their daily lives.
+It is also called yellow coconut leaf, although the colour could be light green or whitish green.
+Janur placed in the roadside at a single bamboo adorned with complicated plaits indicates that a wedding party is being held in the street where it is erected.